 Brunch has to be one of my favorite meals of the week.
-You get to sleep in on weekends with the one you love (awww) and then stand in a line up for 30-45 minutes in the crisp fall air drinking coffe wating outside the hip brunch place.
+You get to sleep in on weekends with the one you love (awww) and then stand in a line up for 30-45 minutes in the cold (potentially) drinking coffee waiting outside the hip brunch place.
 This was Heather and I at one point.
 There are a few places in Calgary where the line up for brunch starts right at 7 AM sharp, so if you REALLY want brunch, there is no way you are sleeping in!

-The key for this scramble is proper roasting of the vegetables in order as to the degrees of harness.
+The key for this breakfast scramble recipe is proper roasting of the vegetables in order to ensure they are cooked properly.
 Things like sweet potatoes, yams, turnip, or good old potatoes should be cut evenly and roasted first.
 After 10-15 minutes of the roasting cycle, I’ll add in the next “hard” vegetables.
 Things like onions, mushrooms, peppers, whatever you like really!
 Finally, I often like wilting some greens in the mix.
 Something like an arugula goes well, spinach, or even kale.
 Another great way to get your vegetables kids!

 Then after that is the egg.
-Scrambled eggs are a usual way to go, but I like yolk in dishes like this.
+Scrambled eggs are a usual way to go.
+It is a breakfast scramble afterall!
+However, sometimes I like yolk in dishes like this.
 Wouldn’t you agree?
 The beautiful orange yolk coats the vegetables perfectly and adds a nice richness, like a creamy sauce.
 This sauce though is full of omega 3’s and high in protein.
 Sounds like a win to me!

 Let’s check out this recipe shall we?
 You’ll notice that I add just a bit of white wine vinegar to the vegetables after cooking.
 It cuts the fat of the eggs perfectly and mixes well with the veggies.
 Just make sure not to let it simmer for too long as the vinegar will become strong much too quick!